storacha/specs/pail.md

 This specification describes a method of key/value storage implemented as an IPLD DAG.
 It details the format, encoding and mechanisms to mutate the storage.

-This method of key/value storage is designed to allow fast _ordered_ value lookup by key _prefix_.
+This method of key/value storage is optimized for fast _ordered_ value lookup by key _prefix_ or _range_.

 ## Data Format